two-cats-in-a-trenchcoat/jalcore/README.md

-# MiniPU
+# The Jalcore V1 CPU
-Verilog-based CPU design for all your processing needs.
+Virtual CPU design for all your processing needs.